 Originally from Indiana, I started studying Chinese in college after a summer trip to Taiwan with a high school classmate.
-I went back to Taiwan the following summer, armed with a year of the language, and more ambition than common sense (or money), meaning that I ended up sleeping in a park — while still attending class during the day, naturally.
+I went back to Taiwan the following summer, armed with a year of the language, and more ambition than common sense (or money), meaning that I spent six weeks sleeping in a park–while still attending class during the day, naturally.
 This experience really left a mark.
 It taught me that you can’t understand the world from inside a classroom, and that no matter how bad things look, the sun still rises in the morning.

 After finishing up my undergrad degree in Chinese studies, I spent two years teaching English in Jinan and Qingdao, and then back to UCLA to do a graduate degree in history.
 California was incredible, but the real education was still in China, especially the two years that I spent in Tianjin doing research on lived religion in rural Cangzhou.

 Since then, I have gotten to see a lot of the world – I taught at universities in Singapore and Australia, did long bike trips here and there (pro tip: check your brakes before trying to ride down the Alps), and continue to conduct extended research in China and Japan.